hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > Because some thousands still in errors die,
 >
-> Nor listen to advice from Mistress Fry.
+> Nor listen to advice from mistress Fry[^211].

->
+[^211]: Mistress Fry. — A pious lady of the Society of Friends, who has taken great pains to reform the profligate in prisons and other places, by means of religious lectures and discourses.

 > But many can (oh! shocking!) curse and damn,
 >
-> And would not fear to ride the old black ram;
+> And would not fear to ride the old black ram[^212];

->
+[^212]: According to the custom of a certain manor, a widow holds her lands only (dum sola et casta) whilst she continues single and chaste, but the steward is bound to restore them in ease of forfeiture, on condition of her riding backwards on a black ram into the Court, and publicly acknowledging her frailty by repeating certain verses.
+There is a humourous account of a transaction of this kind in the Spectator.

 > Who are not so nice as to refuse to eat,
 >
 > Because it is the gentlemen who treat;